aimeerivers/aimeerivers.github.io/_posts/2023-03-09-data-tables-with-cucumber-js.md

 # Option 3.
 Table without headings using .raw()

 You can also use a table without headings and access the raw data with indices.
-I don't like this because it seems less clear, but I'm just documenting it as an option in case it's useful for some reason.
+I don't like this because it seems less clear, but i'm just documenting it as an option in case it's useful for some reason.

 This scenario will create 4 users.